The Best Kitchen Gift Ideas, According to ICE Chefs

 There’s No Such Thing as Too Much Cookware

-Some cast iron and enamel pans are heat resistant for up to 500˚F, making it a good option for bread baking.
+Some cast iron and enamel pans are heat resistant for up to 500˚F, also making them a good option for bread baking, and, by proxy, a great gift for the baker in your life.

 “A crucial and yet affordable piece of equipment for me is a silicon spatula,” says Culinary Arts Chef-Instructor Remy Forgues.
 “I use it for many things, like stirring, scraping and shaping.
 They also come in different sizes and colors, making it a fun gift.”